pmihango/ph1-code-challenge/README.md

 https://www.kra.go.ke/en/individual/calculate-tax/calculating-tax/paye

+-clone the repository

--to runn the program, access salary.js
+-to run the program, access salary.js from the

--on the last line enter the gross salary and the total benefits

--run node salary.js on the terminal
+-run node salary.js

+-enter basic salary

+-enter benefit

+The program will return calculations of the taxes and deductions.